Skip to content

 • --handler-kinds <kinds> — Event kinds this nsite can handle (comma-separated)

-• --fallback <file> — An HTML file to copy and publish as 404.html
+• --fallback <file> — An HTML file to reference as 404.html (creates path mapping with same hash)

 • -i, --non-interactive — Run in non-interactive mode (default: false)